On this page:

 Although registration of trademark is prima facie an evidence of validity of a trademark, yet the registration can not upstage a prior consistent user of trademark, for the rule is 'priority in adoption prevails over priority in registration`.

 Goods and services are classified according to the International Classification of goods and services.
 Currently schedule IV of the Legislation provides a summary of list of such goods and services falling in different classes which is merely indicative.
 The Registrar is the final authority in the determination of the class in which particular goods or services fall.
-The Schedule IV of the Legislation is annexed at the end of this questionnaire on trade marks.

 The Registered Proprietor: The Registered Proprietor of a trade mark can stop